Hello,

 Grandpa, "Nooo, if I remember it right, the doctors make you feel better."

-Billy and his Grandpa sat in the backseat.
-Grandma drove the car.
+Billy and his Grandpa sat in the

 Billy continued to pout, "Grandpa, why didn’t Robby help me?
 I called out for help, but he just ran past